ABOUT :: FAQs

-At the same time, this is the Emperor's bridge campaign — an organized effort to preserve and enhance the legacy of Emperor Norton, in part by by highlighting all the ways in which the Emperor sought for people to be better connected to one another and to themselves, whether across lines of geography (he decreed a bay-spanning bridge); ethnicity and religion (he opposed racial discrimination and promoted religious tolerance); work (he advocated fair labor practices); or politics (he scorned the corruption of political parties and called for a League of Nations).
+At the same time, this is the Emperor's bridge campaign — an organized effort to preserve and enhance the legacy of Emperor Norton, in part by by highlighting all the ways in which the Emperor sought for people to be better connected to one another and to themselves, whether across lines of geography (he decreed a bay-spanning bridge); ethnicity and religion (he opposed racial discrimination and promoted religious tolerance); work (he advocated fair labor practices); or politics (he scorned the corruption of political parties and the undue influence of money in politics).

 Q You folks are clever!